open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 Once you have finished step 8, sync your community with the nation (as you did in Step 7 - [Nation Planet tab](vi-nation.md)).

 Next thing is to add yourself to the virtual intern list found in [vi-team.md](vi-team.md) and create a pull request.
-Message us ("@mutugiii", "@dogi" and "@everyone") in the virtual intern discord channel room so that we can set up a meeting and add you to the team as soon as possible.
+Message us ("@mutugiii", "@dogi" and "@vi-software") in our Discord #vi-software channel so that we can set up a meeting and add you to the team as soon as possible.

-Make sure to read through the [intern orientation document](#!./pages/robots/rbts-intern-orientation.md) before the meeting.
+Make sure to read through the [software engineering intern orientation document](vi-intern-orientation.md) before the meeting.